mrkv/parsi/README.md

 # Parsi

+This simple Hanami application has one endpoint receiving only parameter.

+Receiving "urls" array parameter it fetches pages titles in parallel using Ruby Threads and persists in in database.

 This project demonstrates:

-- Usage of Hanami for creating simple web apps
+- Usage of Hanami for creating web apps
-- Dockerizing Hanami apps
 - The way of testing Hanami apps
 - Working with Ruby threads
 - Ruby threads exception handling